-A NIS is a report comprising the scientific examination of a proposed plan or project and the relevant European Site(s), to identify and characterise any possible implications of the plan or project individually or in combination with other plans or projects in view of the conservation objectives of any relevant European site(s), and any further information including but not limited to, any plans, maps or drawings, scientific information or data required to enable the carrying out of an Appropriate Assessment (AA).
+A NIS7 is a scientifically robust examination of a proposed plan or project, which is used to characterise any possible implications of the project on the conservation objectives of any relevant European site(s).
+The primary purpose of the NIS is to provide the competent authority with the information required to complete an Appropriate Assessment (AA).

-Following the receipt of a NIS, the DCCAE (as the competent authority) will undertake an AA of to determine whether the proposed project is likely to have an adverse effect on the integrity of any relevant European sites with regards to their conservation objectives, both individually and in combination with other plans or projects.
+Following the receipt of a NIS, the DCCAE (as the competent authority) will undertake an AA to determine whether the proposed project is likely to have an adverse effect on the integrity8 of any relevant European sites with regards to their conservation objectives, both individually and in combination with other plans or projects.
 On completion of the AA, the DCCAE will produce an AA Conclusion Statement.